-Investment powers are governed by the Trustee Act 2000 and the Framework Document issued by Welsh Ministers.
+Investment powers are governed by the Trustee Act 2000, the Framework Document issued by Welsh Ministers and the Financial Directions issued by the Secretary of State for Digital, Culture, Media & Sport.
 The Council's policy is to achieve the maximum return within these terms.
 Interest at a negotiated rate is received on all credit balances in the Council's current accounts.
 From time to time, higher rates may be available for restricted funds on long term deposit.